MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/place-child-nodes.md

 ---
-title: "Place child nodes by using shortcuts for a portal in Dynamics 365  | MicrosoftDocs"
+title: "Place child nodes by using shortcuts for a portal in Dynamics 365 for Customer Engagement  | MicrosoftDocs"
 description: "Instructions to place child nodes by using shortcuts for portals." ms.custom:
   - dyn365-a11y